cscart/docs/user_guide/settings/appearance.rst

 Product List Layouts Settings
 =============================

-* **Available product list views**—select the available templates to arrange products on the product list.
+* **Available product list views**—select the available templates to arrange products in the product list.
+A customer can use these templates in the product list on the storefront.

 * **Product list default view**—select the default layout to display categories that have no specific layout defined.